cbouilla/libfes-lite/README.md

 ## Demo and benchmarks

 The `benchmark/` folder contains code that exercices the library.

-- benchmark/correct_use.c : demonstrates how to use the library
-- benchmark/speed.c       : benchmarks all available kernels
+If you just want to solve quadratic boolean systems, then use:

 - benchmark/demo.c        : full-blown program that solves a larger system of quadratic equations using all available cores
 Example:
 ```
 # ./demo < examples/random_40_quad.in
 ```

+If you want to understand how the whole thing works, and/or benchmark stuff, take a look at :

+- benchmark/correct_use.c : demonstrates how to use the library
+- benchmark/speed.c       : benchmarks all available kernels

 ## Input format